Earl Campbell

-Earl Christian Campbell (born March 29, 1955), nicknamed "the Tyler Rose", is an American former professional football running back who played in the National Football League (NFL) for eight seasons, primarily with the Houston Oilers.
-Known for his aggressive, punishing running style and ability to break tackles, Campbell gained recognition as one of the best power running backs in NFL history.
+Earl Christian Campbell (born March 29, 1955), nicknamed "the Tyler Rose", is an American former professional football player who was a running back in the National Football League (NFL) for eight seasons, primarily with the Houston Oilers.
+Known for his aggressive, punishing running style, and ability to break tackles, Campbell gained recognition as one of the best power running backs in NFL history.

 Campbell played college football for the Texas Longhorns, where he won the Heisman Trophy and earned unanimous All-American honors in his senior season, as well as numerous other accolades.
 Campbell was selected first overall by the Oilers in the 1978 NFL draft, and had an immediate impact in the league, earning NFL Rookie of the Year honors.
 Campbell was also named the NFL's Offensive Player of the Year in each of his first three seasons, during which he averaged nearly 1,700 rushing yards per season.
 Campbell won the AP NFL Most Valuable Player Award in 1979 after leading the league in rushing yards and touchdowns.

 With head coach Bum Phillips, Campbell's emergence in Houston coincided with the Luv Ya Blue era, a period of sustained success in which the Oilers made three straight playoff appearances.
 Campbell became the centerpiece of Houston's offense during the late 1970s and early 1980s.
 He was traded to the New Orleans Saints six games into the 1984 season, where he spent his final season and a half before retiring.
 Campbell was inducted into both the College Football Hall of Fame (1990) and Pro Football Hall of Fame (1991).
 In 2019, he was named to the NFL 100th Anniversary All-Time Team.
 Campbell's jersey number is retired by the University of Texas and the Tennessee Titans.
 (Note: The Oilers franchise moved to Tennessee in 1998 and was renamed the "Titans" in 1999.)